Can I still call this a "blog" in 2026?

 Once I was in college, I found myself with less time for blogging, and those daily updates came a few times a month.
 I was studying graphic design, and ended up getting an internship with a marketing agency in Harrisburg, where I learned a whole lot more about SEO.

 Being “the webmaster of a popular website” had become a core part of my identity over the years, and I struggled with the decision, but ultimately pulled most of the content down.
-It hadn’t aged well, and did not represent the person that I was becoming, nor the person to be as I entered the real world.
-I have some of that content archived locally, and frankly it’s embarrassing to look at ~25 years later, so I know I made the right call.
+It hadn’t aged well, and did not represent the person that I was becoming, nor the person I wanted to be as I entered the real world.
+I have some of that content archived locally, and frankly it’s embarrassing to look at ~25 years later, so I know that I made the right choice.

 John Vantine running Muir Woods